oracle/graal/vscode/graalvm/README.md

 ![Image Debug Configurations](images/debug-config-python.png)

-The GraalVM Pyton extension provides the following debug configuration that can be used to debug a Python applications/scripts running on GraalVM:
+The GraalVM Python extension provides the following debug configuration that can be used to debug a Python applications/scripts running on GraalVM:
 * __Launch Python Script__ - Launches a Python script using GraalVM in a debug mode.

 You now have the possibility to choose which debugging protocol to use ([Debug Adapter Protocol](https://www.graalvm.org/tools/dap/) or [Chrome Dev Tools protocol](https://www.graalvm.org/tools/chrome-debugger/)) by setting the `protocol` attribute in the corresponding debug configuration to either `chromeDevTools` or `debugAdapter`.